 The game rewards players with one perk after leveling up two times, allowing the players to spend points.
 However, a mod by dewguru, allows the players to receive one perk per level, making the spending process more refined and effortless.
 This unofficial mod also increases the overall level up to 100.

 Why Go Beyond Level Cap in Fallout New Vegas

 Perks are one of the many reasons players find ways to go beyond the official level cap in the game.
 There are 88 regular perks, 18 special, 16 challenge, and eight companion perks, making the total tally at 117 regular perks.
 Moreover, a player can obtain 25 perks max after installing all DLCs.

-To get most, if not all, perks in the game, the unofficial mods are the go-to resource in achieving higher levels.
-With or without the mods, the game is well-balanced with just having 25 perks.
+To get most, if not all, perks in the game, the unofficial mods are the go-to resource for achieving higher levels.
+With or without the mods, the game is well-balanced, with just 25 perks.
 However, that does not stop players’ curiosity from experiencing the benefits more perks offer outside the game’s design.
-This is why many resort to modding the level cap in Fallout New Vegas.
+This is why many resorts to modding the level cap in Fallout New Vegas.

 That is pretty much everything you need to know about the level cap guide for Fallout New Vegas.
 Did you go beyond level 50 in the game?
 Share your thoughts with us in the comments section below.

 You may find this interesting: Fallout New Vegas Skill Book Locations.